tahmid-chowdhury/SOFE4630U-MS2/README.md

 3. To access the MySQL using the IP address,

-   1. Run the following commands From any device on which the MySQL client is installed ( or the GCP console).
-Before running the command, replace the <IP-address> with the external IP obtained in the previous step.
+   1. Run the following commands from any device where the MySQL client is installed (or the GCP console).
+Before running the command, replace the <IP-address> with the external IP obtained from the previous step.
 The options **-u**, **-p**, and **-h** specify the deployed server's username, password, and host IP, respectively.

       ```cmd
       mysql -uusr -psofe4630u -h<IP-address>
       ```
-   2. Try to run the following SQL statements to create a table, insert 3 records, and search the table.
+   2. Try to run the following SQL statements to create a table, create three records, and search the table.
       ```sql
       use Readings;
       create table meterType( ID int primary key, type varchar(50), cost float);